Browse the Guide:

 MYERS BROS. & CO.
 TRADE CARD, likely c. early 1870s.
 0.1 cu. ft.
 Collection includes a trade card depicting a Confederate soldier swapping tobacco with a Union soldier in exchange for a bag of coffee.
 Finding aid available online.
 Ms2012-046.

 MYERS, JOHN H. (1841?-1919).
 MEMOIR, 1888.
 Corporal in Company G, 55th Illinois Infantry during the Civil War.
 Civil War memoir, providing an overview of the common soldier's life, focusing particularly on the behavior of officers; food, water and clothing rations; marching; encampments; battle preparation; picket duty; battle and its aftermath.
 Accompanied by carte-de-visite identified as Myers.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-061.